DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - In-class: 1-minute presentations of your draft data stories as rehearsal for upcoming meeting with partners.

 ### Mon Dec 4
-- In class: [Student course feedback on what helped you learn](https://docs.google.com/document/d/1E6Diev5TVBpcpyqWsDrQEGLDyKFZkgdBk9FF1CSG9eU/edit).
+- In class: [Student course feedback on what helped you learn](https://docs.google.com/document/d/1VjcWePt2ZChiw0aJOb_CEq9yO179cSIcV6NbUrNQii0/edit).
 In addition, please fill out the College's standard online evaluation form when available.
-- Review presentation lineup for Build 6 (partners) and Build 7 (guest evaluators)
+- Review presentation lineups for [Build 6 with Community Partners](https://docs.google.com/document/d/1OSRcSDb3Hs6U2T-q50URzOmp93OhUW0ALu23P20T5yk/edit) and [Build 7 with Guest Evaluators](https://docs.google.com/document/d/1i4iVdG93oZ-KGvdCzAji-rtIPcH_U564YPW8mu2psWg/edit)
-- Everyone: Insert your GitHub Pages data story link in Build 6+7 Google Doc, and you can improve and revise until cut-off times
+- Everyone: Insert your GitHub Pages data story links in Google Docs above, and you can improve and revise until cut-off times
   - Avoid this [common HTML template error](https://datavizforall.org/images/common-template-error.png)
 - Decisions to make before your data story is "frozen" and published on the public [Partners and Projects page](https://datavizforall.org/partners-projects/):
   - Insert your full name (recommended), or you have the right to use only your first name or initials
   - See what other students did in my "[Public Writing and Student Privacy](https://epress.trincoll.edu/webwriting/chapter/dougherty-public/)" chapter of [Web Writing](https://webwriting.trincoll.edu) book (2015).
-  - Recommended: Insert link to your published data story in your resume to demonstrate what you learned to prospective employers and graduate schools.
-Emphasize your data visualization skills at the top, instead of simply listing "proficient in Google Sheets, Datawrapper, GitHub" at the bottom.
+  - Recommended: Insert link to your published data story in your resume to demonstrate your skills and knowledge to prospective employers and graduate schools, which shows more than simply listing "proficient in..." at the bottom.
 - Keep in touch: See [my Advising page](https://jackdougherty.org/advising/) on "How to request a reference or recommendation letter"
 - Workshop time to finish data stories in preparation for community partner meetings

 ### Wed Dec 6
-- In-class: Build 6 Data story feedback with community-learning partners on Zoom.
+- In-class: [Build 6 Data Story Feedback with Community Parters on Zoom](https://docs.google.com/document/d/1OSRcSDb3Hs6U2T-q50URzOmp93OhUW0ALu23P20T5yk/edit).
 Deliver 1-minute presentation of highlights in your data story to community partners, then listen to their non-graded feedback and write down revisions to consider, for participation credit.
-  - 11:40-12:10 (30 min) College Access with Melissa Paul (Hartford Promise) and Fionnuala Darby-Hudgens (CT Data)
+  - 11:30-12:10 (40 min) College Access with Melissa Paul (Hartford Promise) and Fionnuala Darby-Hudgens (CT Data)
   - 12:15-12:45 (30 min) Child Care with Izzi Greenberg (Middlesex Coalition for Children) and Merrill Gay (CT Early Childhood Alliance)
 - Assign [Build 7](https://docs.google.com/document/d/1i4iVdG93oZ-KGvdCzAji-rtIPcH_U564YPW8mu2psWg/edit): Revise and Finalize Data story for guest experts due Fri Dec 8th at 12 noon. **No extensions** because your data story will be "frozen" and a copy will be transferred and published on our public [Partners and Projects page](https://datavizforall.org/partners-projects/), and forwarded to our guest experts, who need to read your work before your presentations.
 Worth 10 points, scored by guest expert.

 ### Mon Dec 11
 - [Build 7 Final presentations](https://docs.google.com/document/d/1i4iVdG93oZ-KGvdCzAji-rtIPcH_U564YPW8mu2psWg/edit) on Zoom with guest evaluators: [José Luis Martínez](https://ctmirror.org/author/jmartinez/), Data Reporter at CT Mirror, and [Ilya Ilyankou](https://handsondataviz.org/authors.html), HandsOnDataViz co-author and Trinity Class of 2018, now PhD student at University College London researching Large Language Models and complex route planning, [LinkedIn page](https://www.linkedin.com/in/ilyankou/).
 - Class will **begin at 11:30am and end at 1:20pm and will take place in my Zoom room** to ensure all students have sufficient time with guest experts. **Students only need to attend their assigned 10 minute time slot** and must log into my Zoom room a few minutes before it begins.
 - Build 7: Guest experts will review final data stories online before the event.
 Students will have up to 2 minutes to orally present highlights, then 4-5 minutes to respond to questions from evaluators about your data analysis, storytelling, and design decisions.
 Worth 10 points, scored by guest evaluators.